-Francis Y. Owusu is a professor and the chair of the Department of Community and Regional Planning, Iowa State University (ISU).
-He is also an affiliated faculty of the African and African American Studies program and the Graduate Program in Sustainable Agriculture.
+Francis Y. Owusu is a professor and the chair of the Department of Community and Regional Planning, Iowa State University.
+He is also an affiliated faculty of the African and African American studies program and the graduate program in sustainable agriculture.

-Before coming to ISU, he was an assistant professor of Geography and Political Science at Seattle Pacific University and a research analyst at the Environmental Quality Board of Minnesota Planning, St. Paul, Minnesota.
-Owusu received a B.A.
-(Hons) in Geography and Archaeology and an M.A. in Population Studies from the University of Ghana.
-He holds an M.A. in Geography from Carleton University and a Ph.D. in Geography from the University of Minnesota.
+Before coming to ISU, he was an assistant professor of geography and political science at Seattle Pacific University and a research analyst at the Environmental Quality Board of Minnesota Planning, St. Paul, Minn.
+Owusu received an honours Bachelor of Arts in geography and archaeology and a Master of Arts in population studies from the University of Ghana.
+He holds a Master of Arts in geography from Carleton University and a doctorate in geography from the University of Minnesota.

-Owusu has also held leadership positions in academic and professional organizations, including serving as a student director (1996-99), a member of the board of directors (2002-05) and the chair (2005-08) for the Africa Specialty Group of the Association of American Geographers (AAG).
-He also severed as a member of the Board of Directors for the Economic Geography Specialty Group of the AAG (2005-08).
+Owusu has also held leadership positions in academic and professional organizations, including serving as a student director (1996-99), a member of the board of directors (2002-05) and the chair (2005-08) for the Africa Specialty Group of the Association of American Geographers.
+He also severed as a member of the board of directors for the Economic Geography Specialty Group of the AAG (2005-08).

 Ph.D. in Geography, University of Minnesota, 2000